 Flexible graphic image export and printing

 Images of signal views or sound windows can be saved in a variety of graphics formats, or copied to the system clipboard for easy import into most word-processing, presentation, and graphics programs.
-Raven Pro can export graphics at a variety of high resolutions, and offers improved printing precision and support for multi-page printing.
+Raven can export graphics at a variety of high resolutions, and offers improved printing precision and support for multi-page printing.
 Signal views can also be printed directly to a PostScript printer.